MicrosoftDocs/sql-docs/docs/relational-databases/diagnose-resolve-spinlock-contention.md

 Now the question may be, "what do I do with this information"?
 In general, deep knowledge of the SQL Server engine is required to make use of the callstack information and so at this point the troubleshooting process moves into a gray area.
 In this particular case, by looking at the call stacks, we can see that the code path where the issue occurs is related to security and metadata lookups (As evident by the following stack frames **CMEDCatalogOwner::GetProxyOwnerBySID & CMEDProxyDatabase::GetOwnerBySID)**.

-In isolation it is difficult to use this information to resolve the problem but it does give us some ideas where to focus additional troubleshooting to isolate the issue further.
+In isolation, it is difficult to use this information to resolve the problem but it does give us some ideas where to focus additional troubleshooting to isolate the issue further.

-Because this issue looked to be related to code paths that perform security-related checks we decided to run a test in which the application user connecting to the database was granted sysadmin privileges.
-While this is never recommended in a production environment, in our test environment it proved to be a useful troubleshooting step.
+Because this issue looked to be related to code paths that perform security-related checks, we decided to run a test in which the application user connecting to the database was granted sysadmin privileges.
+While this technique is never recommended in a production environment, in our test environment it proved to be a useful troubleshooting step.
 When the sessions were run using elevated privileges (sysadmin), the CPU spikes related to contention disappeared.

 ## Options and workarounds

 Clearly, troubleshooting spinlock contention can be a non-trivial task.
 There is no "one common best option" to approaching this.
 The first step in troubleshooting and resolving any performance problem is to identify root cause.
 Using the techniques and tools described in this article is the first step in performing the analysis needed to understand the spinlock-related contention points.

-As new versions of SQL Server are developed the engine continues to improve scalability by implementing code that is better optimized for high concurrency systems.
+As new versions of SQL Server are developed, the engine continues to improve scalability by implementing code that is better optimized for high concurrency systems.
 SQL Server has introduced many optimizations for high concurrency systems, one of which being exponential backoff for the most common contention points.
 There are specific enhancements starting in SQL Server 2012 that specifically improve this particular area by leveraging exponential backoff algorithms for all spinlocks within the engine.

-When designing high end applications that need extreme performance and scale one thing to always keep in in the back of your mind is how to keep the code path needed within SQL Server as short as possible.
-Just as one would do this in application development, the same technique can be leveraged by following SQL Server best practices.
+When designing high end applications that need extreme performance and scale, consider how to keep the code path needed within SQL Server as short as possible.
 A shorter code path means less work is performed by the database engine and will naturally avoid contention points.
 Many best practices have a side effect of reducing the amount of work required of the engine, and hence, result optimizing workload performance.

 Taking a couple best practices from earlier in this article as examples: